Test Template Example

 Metadata

-• Line 2: Id of the test template (see Test function).
+- Line 2: The test template ID (see Test Function).

-• Line 3: A description taken from the RFC.
+- Line 3: A description extracted from the RFC.

 {